ihmc-scale/act-up-model/README.md

 ## Calling into the interface from the reasoner

-[This section is primarily of interest to Brodie]

 To use it simply open a TCP connection to relevant port on whatever machine is hosting this software.
 Currently it is hosted on `koalemos.lan.cmu.edu`, using the default port of 21952.
 So you could open such a connection